codatio/codat-docs/docs/using-the-api/supplemental-data/overview.md

 ## Platform endpoint mapping

-Review the table below for platform endpoints we use in our data types, which are available for you to pull or send supplemental data.
-Refer to to the platform's individual documentation (for example, [Xero](https://developer.xero.com/documentation/api/accounting/overview) or [QBO](https://developer.intuit.com/app/developer/qbo/docs/api/accounting/most-commonly-used/account)) for further details of their endpoints and field coverage.
+Review the table below for platform schemas we use in our data types, which are available for you to fetch, create, or update supplemental data.
+Refer to to the platform's individual documentation (for example, [Xero](https://developer.xero.com/documentation/api/accounting/overview) or [QBO](https://developer.intuit.com/app/developer/qbo/docs/api/accounting/most-commonly-used/account)) for further details of their schemas and property coverage.

 <iframe
   src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQIOf4fqpv6L2Phe3iz5nLMPDdBVaAuI3La5dTMTn58TZq_6395WtUsUq7s7jAbeq2vwuseiCzu5DZG/pubhtml?widget=true&amp;headers=false"